rawandrew/diagramming/mermaid_diagrams.md

 Sequence diagrams are high-level views of a process, so try to keep the labels high-level too.

 Markup legend for `sequenceDiagram`
+- `autonumber` can be used to add numbers for the messages on the flow.
 - `actor` defines an actor.
 An actor represents a human user.
 - `participant` defines a participant.
 A participant represents a process.
 You can define aliases for participants like so `participant SUS as Sign Up Service`.
 When defining messages between participants, you can then use the shorter alias rather than its full name, which will still be rendered on the diagram.
 - `->>` defines a synchronous interaction between two sequence diagram nodes which is a message.
 It is a request.